markolab/markolab.github.io/_pages/openings.md

 </h4>
 </div>
 <div class="card-body">
-<p class="card-text">The MarkoLab is currently looking to hire motivated graduate students and postdocs.
-Skills in machine learning, software engineering, computer vision, systems neuroscience, and/or molecular biology preferred, though students all are encouraged to apply!</p>
+<p class="card-text">The MarkoLab is currently looking to hire motivated graduate students.
+Skills in machine learning, software engineering, computer vision, systems neuroscience, and/or molecular biology preferred, but all are encouraged to apply!</p>
 </div>
 </div>